fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/visualization-api-net.md

 ### `Data`

 Data is an object used to define the values to be plotted for individual data series.
-The instances of the DataModel in **Data** object is listed below:
+The instances in **Data** object is listed below:

 * ** source:** FusionCharts Data Model